Delta earnings fall far short of expectations because of high fuel costs and service problems - KVIA

 “In the near-term, as we prioritize restoring reliability, our full year non-fuel unit cost will remain higher than our previous plan,” said said CFO Dan Janki.

-Shares of Delta fell 2% in premarket trading.
-Delta is the first US airline to report second-quarter results, so shares of rivals American, United and Southwest were also slightly lower on the Delta report.
+Shares of Delta fell 5% in premarket trading.
+Delta is the first US airline to report second-quarter results, so shares of rivals United, American and Southwest were also lower on the Delta report, with United and American dropping more than 2% each and Southwest down 1%.

 The-CNN-Wire